Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `public_ip` - this should be set to an IP address accessible to external clients (SIP UEs for Bono, web browsers for Ellis).
 It does not need to be configured on a local interface on the system - for example, in a cloud environment which puts instances behind a NAT.
 * `public_hostname` - this should be set to a hostname which resolves to `public_ip`, and will communicate with only this node (i.e. not be round-robined to other nodes).
 It can be set to `public_ip` if necessary.
 * `node_idx` - an index number used to distinguish this node from others of the same type in the cluster (for example, sprout-1 and sprout-2).
 Optional.
-* `etcd_cluster` - this is a either blank or a comma separated list of IP addresses, for example `etcd_cluster=10.0.0.1,10.0.0.2`.
+* `etcd_cluster` - this is either blank or a comma separated list of IP addresses, for example `etcd_cluster=10.0.0.1,10.0.0.2`.
 The setting depends on the node's role:
     * If this node is an etcd master, then it should be set in one of two ways:
-        * If the node is forming a new etcd cluster, it should contain the IP addresses of all the nodes that are forming the new cluster (including this node).
+        * If the node is forming a new etcd cluster, it should contain the IP addresses of all the nodes that are forming the new cluster as etcd masters (including this node).
         * If the node is joining an existing etcd cluster, it should contain the IP addresses of all the nodes that are currently etcd masters in the cluster.
     * If this node is an etcd proxy, it should be left blank
-* `etcd_proxy` - this is a either blank or a comma separated list of IP addresses, for example `etcd_proxy=10.0.0.1,10.0.0.2`.
+* `etcd_proxy` - this is either blank or a comma separated list of IP addresses, for example `etcd_proxy=10.0.0.1,10.0.0.2`.
 The setting depends on the node's role:
     * If this node is an etcd master, this should be left blank
     * If this node is an etcd proxy, it should contain the IP addresses of all the nodes that are currently etcd masters in the cluster.
 * `etcd_cluster_key` - this is the name of the etcd datastore clusters that this node should join.
 It defaults to the function of the node (e.g. a Vellum node defaults to using 'vellum' as its etcd datastore cluster name when it joins the Cassandra cluster).
 This must be set explicitly on nodes that colocate function.